whatsthehubbub/bycatch-website/README.md

 Fonts are served through [Typekit](https://typekit.com/).

-If you want to look at this web site without going through CloudFlare go to https://whatsthehubbub.github.io/bycatch-website/
+If you want to look at this website without going through CloudFlare go to https://whatsthehubbub.github.io/bycatch-website/